Metrizable uniform spaces: Universal constructions

-\begin{definition}[Final pre-uniformity] Given a set $X$ and a family $f$ of maps $f_\lambda\:Y_\lambda\to X$ from pre-uniform spaces, the collection $u_F$ of all covers of $X$, normal with respect to the family $F$ of all covers $C$ of $X$ such that the cover $f_\lambda^{-1}(C)$ of $Y_\lambda$ is uniform for each $\lambda$, is a pre-uniformity $u^f$ on $X$.
-Clearly $u^f$ is the finest pre-uniformity on $X$ making all the $f_\lambda$ uniformly continuous (cf.\ \cite[Exer.\ I.7]{I3}).
-Moreover, it is easy to see that $u^f$ is {\it final} in $\bar\U$ with respect to $f$; that is, a map $g\:(X,u^f)\to Z$, where $Z$ is a pre-uniform space, is uniformly continuous if (and, obviously, only if) each composition $Y_\lambda\xr{f_\lambda} (X,u^f)\xr{g} Z$ is uniformly continuous.
-(To see this, note that if $D'$ star-refines $D$, then $g^{-1}(D')$ star-refines $g^{-1}(D)$.)
-Conversely, if a pre-uniformity on $X$ is final with respect to $f$, then it is the finest pre-uniformity making each $f_\lambda$ uniformly continuous (this is the dualization of \cite[10.43]{AHS}).
-Thus we may call $u^f$ {\it the} final pre-uniformity in $\bar\U$ with respect to $f$.
+Given a set $S$ and a family $F$ of maps $f_\lambda\:Y_\lambda\to S$ from pre-uniform spaces, let $c$ be the family of all covers $C$ of $S$ such that the cover $f_\lambda^{-1}(C)$ of $Y_\lambda$ is uniform for each $\lambda$; then $u^F\bydef u_c$ is a pre-uniformity on $S$.
+(Here $u_c$ is the family of all covers of $S$ that are normal with respect to $c$; see \S\ref{finest}.)
+Clearly $u^F$ is the finest pre-uniformity on $S$ making all the $f_\lambda$ uniformly continuous (cf.\ \cite[Exer.\ I.7]{I3}).
+Moreover, it is easy to see that $u^F$ is {\it final} in $\bar\U$ with respect to $f$; that is, a map $g\:(S,u^F)\to Z$, where $Z$ is a pre-uniform space, is uniformly continuous if (and, obviously, only if) each composition $Y_\lambda\xr{f_\lambda} (S,u^F)\xr{g} Z$ is uniformly continuous.
+(To see this, note that if $E$ barycentrically refines $D$, then $g^{-1}(E)$ barycentrically refines $g^{-1}(D)$.)
+Conversely, if a pre-uniformity on $S$ is final with respect to $F$, then it is the finest pre-uniformity making each $f_\lambda$ uniformly continuous (this is the dualization of \cite[10.43]{AHS}).

+Thus we may call $u^F$ {\it the} final pre-uniformity in $\bar\U$ with respect to $F$.
 Corresponding to the empty family $\emptyset$ of maps into $X$ we have the {\it discrete} pre-uniformity $u^\emptyset$, which is a uniformity (cf.\ \cite[8.1]{AHS}).
-We note that the fine uniformity of a topological space $(S,t)$ is nothing but the final uniformity corresponding to the family of inclusions in $S$ of all compacta in $(S,t)$ considered as uniform spaces (with their unique uniformity).
+Let us note that the fine uniformity of a topological space $(S,t)$ is nothing but the final uniformity corresponding to the family of inclusions in $S$ of all compact subspaces of $(S,t)$, considered as uniform spaces (with their unique uniformity).